 DEMR 1391 SPECIAL TOPICS IN DIESEL ENGINE MECHANIC AND REPAIRER (J.D.
-Harvesting Equipment II) 2 lec/3 lab (3 Cr.)
+Harvesting Equipment II)

 Topics address recently identified current events, skills, knowledge, and/or attitudes and behaviors pertinent to the technology or occupation and relevant to the professional development of the student.